ulfschneider/ulf.website/content/posts/2022-02-27-fairlight-strael-build-notes.md

     </tbody>
   </table>

 **My decision:** 2 @King Cage Ti{2}, each one weighing 28 g.
 The prices of the others are too steep, and I do not need the sophisticated baseplate of the Wolftooth to slide the cages up and down.
 Dom Thomas certainly took care to place the cage mounts on his frame so that two cages with bottles would not create issues with touching each other.

 ## The part list

 [[ingredients]]

-## What´s next
+## What's next

 End of February 2022, at the time of publishing this article, parts from my list cannot be ordered.
-I even don´t have the frame – which will hopefully arrive end of March.
-I´m not sure when I can start building but I´m happy that I´ve found my setup.
+I even don't have the frame – which will hopefully arrive end of March.
+I'm not sure when I can start building but I'm happy that I've found my setup.

 Update 14 April 2022: See [how the build itself goes](/2022-04-14-fairlight-strael-build-log/) 🔧.